ginettelafit/PCS/README.md

 ```
 ## Performance measures

-First, we introduce a function to copmute the adjacency matrix for the estimated GGMs.
+First, we introduce a function to compute the adjacency matrix for the estimated GGMs.

 ```
 # Compute Adjacency Matrix